robinraj1999/GitHubGraduation-2022/_data/yomaokobiah/yomaokobiah.md

 ---
-name: Ogheneyoma Okobiah
+name: Robin Raj Jamjogli
-institution: Nile University of Nigeria
+institution: Christ University
-quote: Determination is a burning desire for success.
+quote: Everything you want is on the other side of fear
-github_user: yomaokobiah
+github_user: robinraj1999
 ---